-The purpose and effect of the Application for Minor Variance is to seek relief from the Middlesex Centre Comprehensive Zoning By-law 2005-005 as it relates to the maximum permissible gross floor area for an accessory building in the Urban Residential First Density - Exception (UR1-26) Zone.
-The applicant is requesting a maximum size of all accessory buildings of 34.5 square metres (371 square feet) or 3.8 percent lot coverage, whereas the Middlesex Centre Comprehensive Zoning By-law permits a maximum size of the lesser of fifty square metres (50.0 m2) (538.0 square feet) of gross floor area or three percent (3%) lot coverage, which in this case would be a maximum permissible size of 27.27 square metres (293.5 square feet).
-The effect of the proposal is to facilitate the construction of one accessory building to act as a pool house.
+The purpose and effect of the Application for Minor Variance is to seek relief from the Middlesex Centre Comprehensive Zoning By-law 2005-005 as it relates to the maximum permissible gross floor area, and the minimum interior side yard setback as well as soffit encroachment, for an accessory building in the Urban Residential First Density -Exception (UR1-22) Zone.
+The applicant is requesting a maximum size of all accessory buildings of 61.1 square metres (657.7 square feet) or 4.0 percent lot coverage, whereas the Zoning By-law permits a maximum size of the lesser of fifty square metres (50.0 m2) (538.0 square feet) of gross floor area or three percent (3%) lot coverage, which in this case would be a maximum permissible size of 46.4 square metres.
+The applicant is also requesting to reduce the interior side yard setback to 0.76 metres (2.5 feet), whereas the Zoning By-law requires a minimum interior side yard setback of 1.5 meters (4.9 feet) for accessory buildings.
+Additionally, the applicant is requesting a reduction to the permitted encroachment for an eave within the interior side yard to 0.46 metres (1.5 feet), whereas the Zoning By-law permits an encroach into the side yard of 0.6 meters (2 feet) to an interior side yard.
+The effect of the proposal is to facilitate the construction of one accessory building to act as a pool house and storage building, with a covered outdoor area.
 A site plan is included as Attachment 2.

 The subject lands are surrounded by residential lands on all side in the format of single detached dwellings.
-It is designated 'settlement area' in the Middlesex County Official Plan, 'Residential' in the Middlesex Centre Official Plan, and zoned an Urban Residential First Density - Exception (UR1-26) Zone in the Middlesex Centre Comprehensive Zoning By-law.
-The land in question has a frontage of approximately 22.7 metres (74.5 feet) and an area of approximately 907 square metres (0.22 acres), which is in compliance with the requirements of the UR1-26 zone.
+It is designated 'settlement area' in the Middlesex County Official Plan, 'Residential' in the Middlesex Centre Official Plan, and zoned an Urban Residential First Density - Exception (UR1-22) Zone in the Middlesex Centre Comprehensive Zoning By-law.
+The land in question has a frontage of approximately 18 metres (60 feet) and an area of approximately 1,547 square metres (0.38 acres), which is in compliance with the requirements of the UR1-22 zone.

-The applicant has provided a conceptual site plan showing the proposed location of the accessory building, which is proposed to be located along the south west rear yard, fully behind the existing single detached dwelling.
+The applicant has provided a conceptual site plan showing the proposed location of the accessory building, which is proposed to be located along the north interior side yard in the rear yard, fully behind the existing single detached dwelling.
 The proposed reductions based on the applicant's submission are summarized below:

 Requirements Relief Requested As per section 4.1 (b) (i) no buildings or structures accessory to a dwelling shall exceed the lesser of 50.0 m 2 (538 ft 2) of gross floor area or three percent (3%) lot coverage in any Urban Residential or Community Residential Zone.
-34.5 m 2 , which is an increase in lot coverage of 7.23 m 2
+61.1 m 2 , which is an increase in lot coverage of 14.7 m 2 , that being 4 percent lot coverage